 The Selam Ekisil, or SEEK, project adopts a conflict systems based approach to address the multiple causes of conflict in cross border areas and to promote peace building, conflict management and conflict resolution capacity at the community and cross border levels.
 It is part of the EU’s programme for Collaboration in the Cross Border areas of the Horn of Africa, working to prevent and mitigate the impact of local conflict and to promote economic development and greater resilience in four different cross border regions.
 The three-year project addresses drivers of conflict, insecurity and instability, while strengthening the systems and institutions that peacefully manage and resolve conflict on the border of Southwest Ethiopia and Northwest Kenya.

-This project is increasing cooperation between small-scale and industrial miners in Zimbabwe and formalizing production and trade of gold by the country’s estimated 500,000 artisanal miners.
-The project focuses on gold mining sites in the areas of Shurugwi, Gwanda and Kwekwe, working to improve operational, safety and environmental standards.
-In an extensive 2014 baseline study, Pact found that the use of mercury in artisanal mining in Zimbabwe is widespread.
-In response and in line with the Minimata Convention on Mercury, Pact is partnering with Zimbabwe's government to develop an inventory of mercury use and a national action plan for mercury reduction.
-Pact is also informing policymaking, working with the government to increase the contribution of gold to Zimbabwe’s economy and development.
+This project, which closed in 2021, increased cooperation between small-scale and industrial miners in Zimbabwe and formalized production and trade of gold by the country’s estimated 500,000 artisanal miners.
+The project focused on gold mining sites in the areas of Shurugwi, Gwanda and Kwekwe, working to improve operational, safety and environmental standards.
+In an extensive 2014 baseline study, Pact found that the use of mercury in artisanal mining in Zimbabwe was widespread.
+In response and in line with the Minimata Convention on Mercury, Pact partnered with Zimbabwe's government to develop an inventory of mercury use and a national action plan for mercury reduction.
+Pact also informed policymaking, working with the government to increase the contribution of gold to Zimbabwe’s economy and development.